Jason Chery: Green Bay Packers

 On August 5, 2010, he signed as a free agent with the Green Bay Packers.
 He was released on September 4, before the start of the regular season.

 Hartford Colonials

 In 2010, he signed with the Hartford Colonials of the United Football League.
 He was a backup wide receiver, making 8 receptions for 182 yards and one touchdown.

 Saskatchewan Roughriders

 On January 31, 2012, he signed with the Saskatchewan Roughriders of the Canadian Football League.
 He was released during training camp on June 17.

 Tampa Bay Storm

 On November 11, 2012, he was signed as a free agent by the Tampa Bay Storm of the Arena Football League.
 He registered 21 receptions for 261 yards and 5 touchdowns.

 Personal life

 Chery is of Haitian descent.
 His sister Jennifer was a Sun Belt Conference track medalist.
-He is currently training for the MMA with the intention of turning pro.
+After football, he made an attempt to turn pro in Mixed Martial Arts.